Generalized Zurek's bound on the cost of an individual classical or quantum computation

-We consider a simple and operationally accessible physical setup, inspired by ``two point measurement'' schemes used in quantum thermodynamics \citep{tasaki2000jarzynski,esposito2009nonequilibrium,campisi2011colloquium,manzanoQuantumFluctuationTheorems2018,BuscemiBayesianRetrodiction2021}.
-There is a system-of-interest $X$ which will carry out the computation $\xM$, coupled to a thermal environment $\bath$.
-The two systems may be classical or quantum; for maximum generality we restrict our attention to the quantum case.
+We consider a simple and operationally accessible physical setup, inspired by ``two-point measurement'' schemes used in quantum thermodynamics \citep{tasaki2000jarzynski,esposito2009nonequilibrium,campisi2011colloquium,manzanoQuantumFluctuationTheorems2018,BuscemiBayesianRetrodiction2021}.
+We suppose that there is a \emph{computational subsystem} $\soiX$ which carries out the transformation $\xM$.
+This subsystem is coupled to a thermal bath, represented by subsystem $\bath$.
+The overall setup may be classical or quantum, though here we focus on the quantum case for generality.